Mitgliederverwaltung am Laptop

 Data secrecy

-Responsible people, such as board members, must keep confidential any data that has been provided to them on the basis of their position in the club, unless there is a legal reason for transferring the data.
-The member must have consented to the transfer of data in advance.
+Responsible persons, such as board members, must keep secret the data on which they have based on their position within the club, unless there is a legal reason for transmitting the data.
+The member must have agreed to the transfer of data in advance.

 Right to information

-Every member of the association has the right to view and request all their data (and why they are needed/processed) at any time.
-This also means that as an association, you must therefore store all members' data cleanly and keep them inaccessible to the public.
+Every member of the club has the right to view and request all their data (and why they are needed/processed) at any time.
+This also means that as a club, you must therefore store all members' data cleanly and keep them inaccessible to the public.

 Right to object